Visiting Godolphin: what you need to know

 The garden, farm buildings, tea-room, toilets and estate are open.
 The Piggery tea-room has indoor seating available and also offers a takeaway service with outside seating.
-The house can next be experienced from Saturday 7 - Thursday 12 August 10:30am-5pm (last entry 4:30pm).
+The house is open the first Saturday to Thursday of every month, 10:30am-5pm (last entry 4:30pm).

 Visiting with your family

 The barefoot trail is open and young explorers can use their senses to explore Godolphin with our self-led trail or by trying one of the 50 things before you’re 11 ¾.

 Bringing a dog